ObliviousMessageRetrieval/ObliviousMessageRetrieval/README.md

 sudo apt-get install libntl-dev # specify version to be 11.4.3-1build1 if not found sudo apt-get install unzip

-# If you have the DOS_code.zip directly, put it under ~/OMR and unzip it into ObliviousMessageRetrieval dir, otherwise:
+# With the linomr_code.zip, put it under ~/OMR and unzip it into ObliviousMessageRetrieval dir
-git clone --branch ec25 --single-branch https://github.com/ObliviousMessageRetrieval/ObliviousMessageRetrieval.git

  # change build_path to where you want the dependency libraries installed
 OMRDIR=~/OMR
 BUILDDIR=$OMRDIR/ObliviousMessageRetrieval/build
+BUILDDIR_PIR=$OMRDIR/ObliviousMessageRetrieval/pir/vectorized_batchpir/build

 cd $OMRDIR && git clone -b v1.11.3 https://gitlab.com/palisade/palisade-release
 cd palisade-release